Minnesota Housing Laws

 - written instructions for what to do with any personal property that remains in your housing.1

 Your written notice must be given to the landlord before the date you plan to end your lease agreement.
-The notice can be delivered by mail, fax, or in person and you must also provide your landlord with your qualifying documentation of abuse.2
+The notice can be delivered by mail, in person, or by any form of communication you normally use to communicate with your landlord.
+For example, you can send it by email if this is how you usually communicate with them.
+You also need to provide your landlord with your qualifying documentation of abuse.2

 1 Minn.
 Stat. § 504B.206(1)(b)